 -Bryan St. Amant, Co-Division Director, SNFI Parliamentary Debate

 Taylor Blackburn is a graduate student at Loyola Marymount University in Los Angeles.
-A 2015 graduate of Bates College, where she majored in Rhetoric and competed for the Brooks Quimby Debate Council in both British and American Parliamentary formats.
+A 2015 graduate of Bates College, she majored in Rhetoric and competed for the Brooks Quimby Debate Council in both British and American Parliamentary formats.
 She was champion of the Yale IV, Brandeis IV, and was the first American woman to win the United States Universities Debating Championship in 2014.
-She also proceeded to finals at the North American Universities Debating Championship, and twice to outrounds at the World University Debating Championship, where she was the top North American female speaker.
+She also proceeded to finals at the North American Universities Debating Championship, and twice to outrounds at the World University Debating Championship.
 While competing on the American Parliamentary Debate Association circuit, she received numerous team and speaker awards, including 4th place Team of the Year in 2014.
-Taylor will continue her debating career as a graduate student at Loyola Marymount University where she will begin her MFA this fall.
+Taylor is pursuing her MFA in Writing and Producing and Television.
+In her spare time she enjoys movies, hiking, and cooking.

-Sebastian Miller is an incoming freshman at the University of California, Berkeley, who plans to major in history.
+Sebastian Miller is a rising Sophomore at the University of California, Berkeley, who plans to major in history.
 He competed in parliamentary debate for Windsor High School all four years of his high school career, and taught at the Windsor Debate Institute for three years during the summer.
 His competitive successes include winning the 2012 UOP invitational, placing 5th at the 2015 State Championship, and being ranked as the top parliamentary debater by the National Speech and Debate Association for the 2014-2015 debate season.
 Additionally, during his senior year, he reached quarterfinals or better at every invitational he attended, including the Long Beach Invitational, the UOP Invitational, the Colt Classic, the Wolf Pack Invitational, the MLK Invitational, the Stanford Invitational, the 2015 Tournament of Champions, and the 2015 California State Championship, while also winning top speaker at MLK.
-He plans to debate for Berkeley’s APDA debate team, and had competative successes at the University of Chicago Invitational (3rd place novice team and 5th place speaker) and the Stanford APDA Invitational (4th place novice team and 6th place speaker).
+He currently debates for Berkeley’s APDA debate team, and had competative successes at the University of Chicago Invitational (3rd place novice team and 5th place speaker) and the Stanford APDA Invitational (4th place novice team and 6th place speaker).

 The Stanford Parliamentary Debate program returns this summer, bringing the same professionalism to parliamentary debate that SNFI has brought to policy debate and Lincoln-Douglas debate for the past 22 years.
 Serious student of parliamentary debate wanting to take their activity to the next level are encouraged to attend, as are those just beginning in this style of argumentation.
 A special Advanced section is planned for this summer.
 Small group activities ensure that students of all ...